leoli51/youtube-conspiracy-detection/README.md

 To run the notebooks you need to start the jupyter server in the environment.
 You can do this by running `poetry run jupyter notebook`.

+## Papers Summaries

+### "It is just a flu": Assessing the Effect of watch history on YouTube's Pseudoscientific Video Recommendations.

+*Papadamou, K., Zannettou, S., Blackburn, J., Cristofaro, E. D., Stringhini, G., & Sirivianos, M. (2022).
+“It Is Just a Flu”: Assessing the Effect of Watch History on YouTube’s Pseudoscientific Video Recommendations.
+Proceedings of the International AAAI Conference on Web and Social Media, 16(1), 723-734. https://doi.org/10.1609/icwsm.v16i1.19329*

+Notes: requested access to dataset used in the study at https://zenodo.org/records/4769731

+**Research questions**:
+- RQ1: Can we effectively detect and characterize pseudoscientific content on YouTube?
+- RQ2: What is the proportion of pseudoscientific content on the homepage of a YouTube user, in search results, and the video recommendations section of YouTube?
+How are these proportions affected by the user’s watch history?

+**Summary**:

+- **Groundtruth dataset**: crowdsourced (Appen) groundtruth dataset.
+1,197 science, 1,325 pseudoscience, and 3,212 irrelevant videos.
+Due to limited agreement scores, 600 videos have been manually annotated by the authors to test the groundtruth dataset quality.
+- **Classifier**: Input: snippet, video tags, transcript, 200 top comments.
+Inputs are embedded using fine-tuned FastText models for each input feature (?).
+Each input feature is transformed into a 300-dimensional embeddings vector.
+Model is a four-layer fully connected network with ReLu activations.
+The layers sizes are: 256, 128, 64, and 32.
+Thi results in `(1200 (input) + 1 (bias)) * 256 + (256 + 1 (bias)) * 128 + (128 + 1 (bias)) * 64 + (64 + 1 (bias)) * 32 + (32 + 1 (bias)) * 2 (output) = 350754 parameters`.
+The model is trained with dropout technique.
+Threshold for pseudoscientific label 0.7 (🤔 in the dataset the pseudoscience videos are 0.3 of the total).
+Accuracy 0.79, better than BERT based model (same but BERT instead of FastText), SVM, and Random Forest.
+- **Analysis of Homepage, Search, and Recommendations**: they study the amount of misinformation videos in these three environments.
+They use three user profiles with a controlled watch history: a user interested in scientific content, a user interested in pseudoscientific content, and a user with interests in both.
+Furthermore they also perform the experiments with a non-logged in user and the Data API.

+**Findings**:
+- YouTube targets specific misinformation topics in its policies: there were less/no misinformation videos related to Covid.
+- Watch history affects suggested videos.
+- Statistically insignificant difference between results of non-logged in user (browser) and Data API.